Going back a decade, no one would have thought that eCommerce would become such a huge thing in the coming years.

 When a customer shops offline, you never know when he would return or whether he would even return or not.
 There is no way you can reach out to your customers and encourage them to shop again.

-But when you have an eCommerce website, you can run many deals, offers and promotions and reach out in many ways like through email marketing or your social media channels.
+But when you have an eCommerce website, you can run many deals, offers, and promotions and reach out in many ways like through email marketing or your social media channels.
 This helps you entice customers and ensures repeat purchases.

 E-commerce websites remain open 24×7 so people can place an order at their preferred time.
-This is very convenient from the customer’s point of view as such facility is not seen in physical stores as they have a fixed number of days and a fixed opening and closing time of the store and are often closed on holidays.
+This is very convenient from the customer’s point of view as such a facility is not seen in physical stores as they have a fixed number of days and a fixed opening and closing time of the store and are often closed on holidays.

-A customer’s past purchases and shopping behaviour helps business owners to give them a customized user experience based on their preference and taste, and enhance their shopping experience.
+A customer’s past purchases and shopping behavior helps business owners to give them a customized user experience based on their preference and taste, and enhance their shopping experience.
 You can even encourage cross-selling in eCommerce and boost the average order value.

 I hope this write-up on eCommerce vs traditional commerce gave you more than enough reasons to consider taking your business online.
 It is not that traditional retail business has lost its charm, but having an eCommerce website is like a cherry on the cake.
 You can expand your business and reach new heights.

 Most traditional retail businesses, be it on a small scale or large, are trying to set up their online presence.
 And it is high time you have your eCommerce website too.
 We, at Knowband, provide eCommerce development services and help you set up your eCommerce website from scratch.
 We have a dedicated support team that is always available to aid clients when they need any assistance from us to deliver the best and most effective post-sale support to our customers.
 Even on weekends, we continue to fulfill our obligations to customers who need assistance with urgent website problems.